Incursion-beta/Rotating-Navigation/README.md

 # Rotating-Navigation

-A small project to rotate the entire webpage or the conatiner.
+A small project to rotate the entire webpage or the container.

 Screenshot of the Project.